Berkey Water Level Spigot – Why You Need The Sight Glass – How To Install

 Here’s mine:

 TIP: To help know how much water to add to your Berkey.
 First, know how much water is the max for your model.
 My Royal model holds 3.25 gallons.
 Call it 3 for simplicity.
-As you can see in the picture above, the water level sight glass indicates just about half full.
+As you can see (if you look closely) in the picture above, the water level sight glass indicates just about half full.
 Which means I could add another 1.5 gallons up top if I wanted to.

 How to install the Berkey water level spigot